maehler/phd-thesis/markdown/chapter3.0.md

 # Discussion

 In order to decipher the emergence of complex traits, the most common approaches that are used today, such as GWAS and eQTL mapping, are not enough by themselves.
-To be able to find the factors that contribute to complex traits, all layers of regulation must be taken into account in one way or another.
+To be able to find the factors that contribute to complex traits, all layers of regulation must be taken into account.
 However, this is not a trivial task.
-Firstly, the limitations for the individual data types must be taken into account.
+Firstly, the limitations for the individual data types must be accounted for.
 Secondly, the data must be integrated in a way that maximises the information we are able to get out, while at the same time minimising the number of false associations.

 This thesis has explored some of the strategies that can be used in order to unravel the emergence of complex traits, utilising gene expression data, genotype data, and phenotype data.